 It was previously considered a subspecies of the Yellow-headed Amazon and categorized as Amazona oratrix tresmariae.
 However, recent studies let to a split in 2004 and it is now categorized as Amazona tresmariae.

 They are endangered due to habitat loss and trapping for wild bird trade.
-It is listed on CITES Appendix I.

 Large green parrot with yellow head reachjing foreneck and upper breast.
 The tail is green with yellow-green tip.
 Orange eyes with white eye ring.
 Horn colored bill.

 It looks very similar to the Yellow-Headed Amazon (Amazona oratrix) but the yellow color covers a larger area which includes upper breast and foreneck; also the color is a paler yellow.
 The upper parts is a paler green and the underparts have a blue wash.